UshaSah/custom_ip/README.md

 1. Stop and Wait Service
 2. Static Sliding Window Service
 3. Dynamic Sliding Window Service (TCP Tahoe)
-4. Custom Congestion Control Service (Extra Credit) You need to implement a sender for each of the above services separately.
+4. Custom Congestion Control Service
+You need to implement a sender for each of the above services separately.
 Your Sender:
 The sender should run on localhost on a port other than the one used by the receiver.
 Sender for each service needs to transfer the message.txt file of size ~2.5MB to the receiver.
 You should use 5 seconds as the fixed timeout unless suggested otherwise.
 Set packet size to 1000 bytes.
 Each sent packet should contain only 1 header field in the following format: